 - Run Surface Hub device account validation PowerShell scripts.
 For more information, see Surface Hub device account scripts in Script Center, or PowerShell scripts for Surface Hub later in this guide.

-- Use the account with the Lync Windows Store app.
+- Use the account with the Lync Microsoft Store app.
 If Lync signs in successfully, then the device account will most likely work with Skype for Business on Surface Hub.

 Prepare for first-run program